-15.11 CUSTODY: Whenever a corporate trustee is serving, such corporate trustee shall be the custodian of the trust property and of the books and records of the trust.
+15.11 CUSTODY: Whenever a corporate trustee is serving, such corporate trustee professional fiduciary is acting as trustee, the professional fiduciary shall be the custodian of the trust property and of the books and records of the trust.
 It may perform all ministerial acts necessary for the acquisition and transfer of personal property and money, including the signing and endorsement of checks, receipts, stock certificates, and other instruments.
 No person need inquire into the propriety of any such act.

-15.12 RELEASE OF POWERS: Any trustee may release, in whole or in part, temporarily or permanently, any power, authority, or discretion conferred by this agreement by a writing delivered to each cotrustee and to each beneficiary then eligible to receive income distributions from any trust or, if none, to all ascertainable beneficiaries.
+15.12 RELEASE OF POWERS: Any trustee may release, in whole or in part, temporarily or permanently, any power, authority, or discretion conferred by this agreement by a writing delivered to each cotrustee and to each beneficiary then eligible to receive income distributions from any trust the distributees and permissible distributees of trust income or principal, and to other qualified beneficiaries who have sent the trustee a request for notice, or, if none, to all ascertainable beneficiaries.
 Such renunciation or release shall not affect the grant of power, authority, or discretion renounced or released.